 I soon found out that Jimmy’s nickname was “Jimmy the Pig” (which was probably why he wasn’t on the faggots) and he was the most senior chef in the prep kitchen at the time.
 However, it was his first time making the jelly, and being so delicate, it wasn’t coming out the way he wanted.
-Aaron Mullins, the head chef, wasn’t happy.
+Aaron Mullins, who was the head chef during my stage there, wasn’t happy.

 The jelly was a key part of the pavé and parfait of salmon starter, served with confit lemon, Avruga caviar and garlic bread.
 Not so ‘pubby’ after all.

 “This is the best pub in the world,” said Paul, a demi in the prep kitchen with me.